Icecreambobcat/2024-IST-T1/README.md

 This project is created as a standalone python game that runs in the terminal, as an answer to the text-based criteria of **Assessment No.1** of this year

 Do note that this game will only function correctly on OSX devices.
+If the native mac terminal is a bit buggy then just quit and refresh it

 ## How do I run the game?